Monadic-DNA/Blog/src/content/blog/introducing-monadic-dna-explorer.md

 ## Get Involved

 Have questions or feedback?
 We'd love to hear from you, especially bug reports and feedback from researchers.
-Join the conversation in our community at [recherche.discourse.group/c/public/monadic-dna/30](https://recherche.discourse.group/c/public/monadic-dna/30).
+Join the conversation in our [Discourse forum](https://recherche.discourse.group/c/public/monadic-dna/30).